 Farm, Fishing Income: You may be able to avoid making tax estimate payments by e-Filing your return and paying your entire tax due on or before March 1, 2023 for your 2022 Return.

-4506-T, 4506-T-EZ Tax Return Copy, Income Forms etc. If you did not receive any of the above Income forms check your online Transcript at your IRS account.
-Keep in mind, the IRS might have received the Income Form but not have posted it yet during the months of January - February for the previous year.
+4506-T, 4506-T-EZ Tax Return Copy, Income Forms etc. If you did not receive any of the above Income forms, check your online Transcript at your IRS account.
+Keep in mind, the IRS may have received the Income Form but not have posted it yet during the months of January-February for the previous year.

 Coverdell ESA Contribution Information

 Short Form Transcript Request for Individual Tax Return or other Tax Information: HSA, Archer MSA, or Medicare Advantage MSA Information.